qualiaMachine/deep-learning-intro/_episodes/03-monitor-the-model.md

 >
 > * How many data points do we have?
 > * How many features does the data have (don't count month and date as a feature)?
-> * What are the different measured variable types in the data and how many are there (humidity etc.) ?
+> * What are the different types of measurements (humidity etc.) in the data and how many are there?
 > * (Optional) Plot the amount of sunshine hours in Basel over the course of a year.
 Are there any interesting properties that you notice?
 >
 > > ## Solution